30 hours free childcare

 Take the eligibility code to your provider, along with your national insurance number and the national insurance number of your partner if you have one.
 Your provider will check that the code is valid and then will offer you a 30 hour place.
 If you need help finding a childcare provider, our Family Information Service will be more than happy to help.

 Step 3 – complete the parent declaration

 You need to complete a parent declaration form to tell us where you are claiming your funded hours.
 The funding will then be paid directly to the provider.

 Providers – how to register and check codes

 You will need to sign an agreement to be able to deliver funded hours.

 Parents must provide their 11 digit eligibility code to you.
-This must be checked by entering the parent's national insurance number and child's date of birth into a portal.
-As the portal is currently in the final stages of development, you can complete our short 30 hours free childcare code checker form and the Early Education team will check the codes on your behalf.
+This must be checked by entering the parent's national insurance number and child's date of birth into the Early Years Provider Hub.